-Pseudocysts are usually diagnosed with a CT scan, an imaging procedure that uses a combination of X-rays and computer technology to create images of the body.
-These scans, which provide more detail than general X-rays, will show a fluid-filled mass around the pancreas.
+Pseudocysts are usually diagnosed with a CT scan, an imaging procedure that uses a combination of X-rays and computer technology to create images of the inside of the body.
+These scans, which provide more detail than general X-rays, can show abnormalities of the pancreas and surrounding area.

 Other tests that may be used in the workup of a pseudocyst include:

 Blood tests.
 These tests measure levels of certain substances in the blood.
-A test showing high levels of amylase or lipase, enzymes produced by the pancreas, may indicate inflammation of the pancreas.
+For example, tests showing high levels of amylase or lipase, enzymes produced by the pancreas, may indicate inflammation of the pancreas.